Randle, Miller lead Pelicans past Wolves, 123-114

 Miller hits five 3s, his last from the left wing to put the Pelicans up 115-109 with 1:12 to go.

+“It was on tonight,” Miller said, noting that Randle, Payton and Jrue Holiday effectively forced defenders to collapse into the paint and leave openings on the perimeter.
+“The guys did a great job of hitting me when I was open”

-After Robert Covington responded with a 3 for the Wolves to make it a one-possession game in the final minute, Miller hit two free throws on New Orleans’ next possession.
+After Robert Covington’s 3 for the Wolves made it a one-possession game in the final minute, Miller came back with two free throws on New Orleans’ next possession.

-E’Twaun Moore scored 17 points for the Pelicans, who found out shortly before tip-off that Davis was too ill to play.
+E’Twaun Moore scored 17 points for the Pelicans, who’ve won two of three since ending a five-game skid.

 Andrew Wiggins scored 20 points for Minnesota, while Taj Gibson scored 17and Covington 16.